Need a reference of things to do when your child is sick? Make caring for sick kids much easier with this helpful checklist.

 5. Keep your child comfortable

 When you’re the person who’s not sick, it’s easy to overlook how terrible it feels to be sick.
-It didn’t dawn on me for the longest time that the stomach flu made my kids feel nauseous, or that they felt extra groggy because of a cold.
-Only until I ended up falling sick did I realize how terrible they must’ve felt.
+It didn’t dawn on me for the longest time that the stomach flu made my kids feel nauseous, or that they felt extra groggy because of cold symptoms.
+Only when I ended up with an illness did I realize how terrible they must’ve felt.

 Keep your child comfortable.
 This might mean carrying her around slowly instead of swiveling left and right.
-She might feel nauseous and dizzy with how quickly you move.
+She might have nausea and feel dizzy with how quickly you move.
 Imagine your first trimester and how nauseous you felt—that’s how she feels right now.

 You might also want to keep her in simple clothes.
-Not only will it be a pain to wash complicated, fancy clothes, she’ll also feel more comfortable.
+Not only can it be a pain to wash complicated, fancy clothes, but she can also feel more comfortable.
 Think stretch pants with no tight elastics, or regular t-shirts over buttoned ones.

 6. Give water depending on your child’s ailments

-Instead, for stomach bugs, offer sips of water throughout the day.
-Offer enough water to keep her from dehydrating, but in an amount small enough that her body keeps it down.
+Instead, for stomach bugs, offer sips of water or fluids throughout the day.
+Offer enough water to keep her from dehydrating but in an amount small enough that her body keeps it down.

-If she has a cold or a cough without vomiting or diarrhea, then offer plenty of water.
-As with adults, the best remedies for a common cold is plenty of rest and water.
+If she has a cold or cough without vomiting or diarrhea, then offer plenty of water.
+As with adults, the best remedies for a common cold are plenty of rest and water.